 In addition to all these consequences, financial claims may be asserted.
-Irrespective of whether the copyright was infringed by or without fault, the author is always entitled to equitable remuneration (standard royalty) in the event of a copyright infringement.
+In the event of copyright infringement, irrespective of whether the copyright was infringed upon with or without blame, the author is always entitled to equitable remuneration (standard royalty).

-But if the infringer of the copyright is at fault (she or he should have been aware that he or she infringes copyrights), the author may demand damages and lost profits (or recovery of the profits).
+But if the infringer of the copyright is at fault (she or he should have been aware that he or she was infringing on a copyright), the author may demand damages and lost profits (or recovery of profits).
 This applies to infringements of exploitation rights as well as to infringements of moral rights.
 Damages may be awarded for material and non-material damage, not only to the author but also to any other rights holders (holders of rights of use).

 Alternatively, – in the case of infringements of exploitation rights – twice the equitable remuneration may be demanded, however, only in the event of negligence or intent.
-This possibility should be used if a damage is difficult to prove or relatively small (or did not arise at all).
+This possibility should be used if damage is difficult to prove, relatively small or did not result at all.

 Intentional infringements of copyright are also relevant under criminal law.
-But in Austria it is a private criminal action, which means the authorities will not become active on their own initiative.
-The offence will only be indicted on the petition of the rights holder.
-The petition needs to be filed within 6 weeks of becoming aware of the infringement and the suspect, otherwise it is considered time-barred.
+In Austria it is a private criminal action, which means the authorities will not act on their own initiative.
+Charges will only be pressed on petition of the rights holder.
+The motion must be filed within 6 weeks of notice of the infringement and the suspected perpetrator, otherwise it exceeds the statute of limitations.

-A reproduction or unlawful recording of a recitation or performance is not punishable under criminal law if it is made for personal use or without a consideration for the personal use of another person.
+A reproduction or unlawful recording of a recitation or performance is not punishable under criminal law if it is made for personal use or for the personal use of a third party.

-In practice, there is a problem especially with infringements over the Internet, that the rights holder is not aware of the identity of the infringer.
-If the rights holder contacts the operator of the relevant platform, the latter is often not obliged and sometimes not even authorised due to the Privacy Act to disclose the identity of the infringer.
-However, it is not possible to bring a private criminal action without naming a suspect.
+In practice, there is a big infringement problem over the Internet in that the copyright holder is not aware of the identity of the infringer.
+If the rights holder contacts the operator of the relevant platform, the latter is often either not obligated nor even authorised, due to the Privacy Act, to disclose the identity of the infringer.
+However, without a named suspect it is not possible to raise private criminal charges.